Otto D. Tolischus: Foreign correspondent in Stockholm (1940)

 The first report by Otto D. Tolischus from Copenhagen was published in The New York Times on March 27.
-Following his time in Copenhagen, Tolischus traveled to Oslo, beginning his reporting from the Norwegian capital in early April.
-According to Tolischus, he managed to stay ahead of the advancing Nazi forces during the invasion of Scandinavia, departing Oslo just two days prior to the German occupation.
-He then continued his war reporting from Stockholm.
+From Copenhagen, Tolischus traveled to Oslo and began his reporting from the Norwegian capital in early April.
+According to Tolischus, he stayed ahead of the advancing Nazi forces during the invasion of Scandinavia, departing Oslo two days prior to the German capture of that city.
+He continued his war reporting from Stockholm in neutral Sweden.

-In August 1940, Tolischus departed from Stockholm, heading to the Finnish port of Petsamo to be evacuated aboard the SS American Legion.
+In August 1940, Tolischus left Stockholm and headed to the Finnish port of Petsamo to be evacuated aboard the SS American Legion.
 Tolischus later recalled that the evacuation conditions were arduous.
-The British authorities directed their vessel to follow a specific route, while the Nazis, via the ship's radio, issued hourly threats to sink the SS American Legion unless it altered its course.
-Despite the threats, the captain adhered to the British route, ultimately ensuring the ship's safe arrival in New York.
+The British authorities directed the vessel to follow a specific route, while the Nazis, via the ship's radio, issued hourly threats to sink the SS American Legion unless it altered its course.
+Despite the threats, the captain adhered to the British route and the ship safely arrived in New York.